Fish Farm Employees Factsheet

 If employment terminates before one year, a fish farm worker is entitled to a vacation payout of four percent of gross earnings.

 On statutory holidays, fish farm worker are entitled to either a day off with pay or premium pay plus an average days’ pay if they work on the holiday.
-For more information, see the Statutory Holidays factsheet.
+Learn more about statutory holidays.

 On paydays, an employer must give each employee a written wage statement that includes the following information: